vishnumandala/Agile-Robotics-for-Industrial-Automation-Competition-ARIAC-Project/README.md

 `Note`: Run the Command in terminal two after the statement `"You can now start the competetion!"` in Terminal 1.

 ## Results:
-You can see the ARIAC environment performing the task sequentially and the terminal 2 displaying important updates
+You can see the ARIAC environment performing the task sequentially and the terminal 1 and terminal 3 displaying important updates